-Unlike some cities, Parma isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Parma are a mix of both white- and blue-collar jobs.
-Overall, Parma is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Parma who work in office and administrative support (17.68%), sales jobs (9.22%), and food service (7.88%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Parma is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Parma is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Parma who work in office and administrative support (14.53%), sales jobs (10.22%), and healthcare (6.91%).

-The per capita income in Parma in 2010 was $24,828, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
-This equates to an annual income of $99,312 for a family of four.
+The per capita income in Parma in 2018 was $28,414, which is upper middle income relative to Ohio and the nation.
+This equates to an annual income of $113,656 for a family of four.
 However, Parma contains both very wealthy and poor people as well.

+Parma is a somewhat ethnically-diverse city.
 The people who call Parma home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Parma residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Parma include Polish, Italian, Irish, and Slovak.
+Important ancestries of people in Parma include German, Irish, Polish, Italian, and Slovak.

 The most common language spoken in Parma is English.
 Other important languages spoken here include Slavic languages and Spanish.